 C. Transmission system reconfiguration;

-D. Operator-controlled manual Load shed during an Emergency Condition that accounts for each of the following:
+D. Operator-controlled manual Load shed, Under-Voltage Load Shed (UVLS), or Under-Frequency Load Shed (UFLS) during an Emergency Condition that accounts for each of the following:

 1. Provisions for manual Load shed capable of being implemented in a timeframe adequate for mitigating the emergency;

-2. Provisions to minimize the overlap of circuits that are designated for manual Load shed and circuits that serve designated critical loads;
+2. Provisions to minimize the overlap of circuits that are designated for manual Load shed, UVLS, or UFLS and circuits that serve designated critical loads in its TO area that are essential to the reliability of the ERCOT System as defined by the TO;

-3. Provisions to minimize the overlap of circuits that are designated for manual Load shed and circuits that are utilized for Under-Frequency Load Shed (UFLS) or Under-Voltage Load Shed (UVLS); and
+3. Provisions to minimize the overlap of circuits that are designated for manual Load shed and circuits that are utilized for UFLS or UVLS;

-4. Provisions to limit the utilization of UFLS or UVLS circuits for manual Load shed to situations where such use is consistent with the ERCOT Nodal Protocols and ERCOT Nodal Operating Guides and is warranted by system conditions.
+4. Provisions to limit the utilization of UFLS or UVLS circuits for manual Load shed to situations where such use is consistent with the ERCOT Nodal Protocols and ERCOT Nodal Operating Guides and is warranted by system conditions; and

+5. Provisions for the identification and prioritization of designated critical natural gas infrastructure in its TO area that are essential to the reliability of the ERCOT System as defined by the TO.

 E. Provisions to determine reliability impacts of: